berkay1234567/berkay1234567/README.md

 ## 💻 .NET Software Engineer | 4+ Years Experience
 I am a passionate software engineer specializing in **.NET**, **C#**, backend development, and scalable system design.
 I enjoy creating clean, maintainable, and high-performance applications — from enterprise systems to personal backend projects.

-I am currently looking for opportunities to **relocate to  Germany** to continue my career in a dynamic and innovative environment.

 ---

 ## 📂 About My GitHub Activity